cs824655/node-cdb-customized/README.md

 ### Writable cdb
 To create a new Writable instance:

-`new require('constant-cdb64').Writable(filename);`
+`new require('constant-cdb-customized').Writable(filename);`

-Unlike raw-data readers, the library **does not** support custom "raw-data writers" (i.e. for writing to an online storage bucket instead of a local file) because creating a constant-db file is more complicated than reading from a constant-db file.
+You can also pass in options just like Readable.
+However, unlike raw-data readers, the library **does not** support custom "raw-data writers" (i.e. for writing to an online storage bucket instead of a local file) because creating a constant-db file is more complicated than reading from a constant-db file.
 In a typical use-case of a **constant database** you would want to create the database file locally, upload it to your online-storage, and use it with your custom raw-data reader.

 `open()`